polca-project/polca-toolbox/README.md

 be fired when certain syntactic and semantic conditions are fulfilled.
 These rules are not hard-wired into the rewriting engine: they are written in a C-like language (STML) and are automatically processed and incorporated by the rewriting engine.

 That makes it possible for end-users to add their own rules or to provide sets of rules which are adapted to certain specific domains or purposes.

 The C source transformation toolchain has been contributed by the IMDEA Software Institute and the Technical University of Madrid.

-## CLaSH
+## CλaSH

-CLaSH – pronounced: clash – is a functional hardware description language that borrows both the syntax and semantics from the functional programming language Haskell.
+CλaSH – pronounced: clash – is a functional hardware description language that borrows both the syntax and semantics from the functional programming language Haskell.

 It provides a familiar structural design approach to both combinational and synchronous sequential circuits.

-The CLaSH compiler transforms these highlevel descriptions to low-level synthesisable VHDL, Verilog, or SystemVerilog.
+The CλaSH compiler transforms these highlevel descriptions to low-level synthesisable VHDL, Verilog, or SystemVerilog.
-The CLaSH compiler is developed at the University of Twente, in the chair CAES (Computer Architecture for Embedded Systems).
+The CλaSH compiler is developed at the University of Twente, in the chair CAES (Computer Architecture for Embedded Systems).

 ## Haskell transformations

 The Haskell transformations tool consists of two parts:

-* H2H: Haskell-to-Haskell transformations, which realize mathematical equivalences of algorithmic structures into actual transformations of Haskell code,
+* **H2H**: Haskell-to-Haskell transformations, which realize mathematical equivalences of algorithmic structures into actual transformations of Haskell code,

-* H2C: Haskell-to-C transformations, to generate C-code from specifications in Haskell of algorithmic structures.
+* **H2C**: Haskell-to-C transformations, to generate C-code from specifications in Haskell of algorithmic structures.

 The Haskell-to-Haskell transformation tool (H2H) can apply transformations to Haskell code that is derived from the annotations attached to a given C-program.